justinleemans/uni-networking/README.md

 To make sure your peer is receiving all communications and managing all connections you have to consistently update the peer by calling the `Tick()` method.
 This goes for both server and client.
 It is recommended to call this method from the `FixedUpdate()` method on a MonoBehaviour or through a similar approach.
 This is because you don't want you communications to be framerate dependant.

 ## Creating messages

-The message side of this system is heavily based on my signals library and because of that the process is mostly similar except for a few small changes.
-For more info see [justinleemans/signals](https://github.com/justinleemans/signals).

-> [!NOTE]
-> In this library we use messages instead of signals.
-This is mostly a naming difference.

 To create a message we make a new class which inherits from the abstract class `Message`, this class is used for all message instances you will be sending and receiving.
 This class is also where you will define all fields/properties that you want to pass through.